Skip to main content

 State and local government and the political parties carry primary responsibility for implementing registration procedures, and all citizens, the federal government, and nonpartisan political groups should be allowed to participate in voter registration.

 Registration should be easy and accessible.
-State and local governments carry the responsibility for publicizing registration deadlines and procedures.
+State and local governments carry the responsibility for publicizing registration deadlines and procedures, including at Indianavoters.com.
 They should

 • have mail-in application forms readily and always available at public offices and libraries, as well as allow political parties and other organizations to distribute forms;